How to Get a SCAC Code? Who Is Required to Have a SCAC Code?

 Who Needs A SCAC Code?

 SCAC codes allow carriers, shippers, brokers, and third-party logistics providers to track and identify specific carriers in their systems and databases.
 This enables much more efficient communication and data exchange between companies.
-The codes are required in shipping documents such as the bill of lading and are essential for electronic data interchange.
-Government agencies within the transportation sector also rely on SCAC codes to monitor and regulate carrier performance and safety.
+The codes are required in shipping documents, such as the bill of lading, and are essential for electronic data interchange.
+Government agencies within the transportation sector also rely on a standard carrier alpha code to monitor and regulate carrier performance and safety.

 Why Do I Need A SCAC Code for Trucking?